dianachou/BubuDesu/README.md

 # BubuDesu

-BubuDesu is a mobile application developed in Android OS
+BubuDesu is a mobile application developed in Android OS.

 A user can interact with each main character from the series: 'Love Live School Idol Festival!' by tapping on the icon of the school idol.
 As a result, a random quote from that character is played, with an Engish translation being displayed on the bottom.